We are so glad you are here and we truly do look forward to helping you.

 As a hands-on caregiver for both of my parents (who lived to the ages of 89 and 98, respectively!), I know first-hand how rewarding, yet challenging it can be to care for an elderly family member.

 My caregiving journey began the day I went to see my elderly parents for lunch and noticed my mom was slurring her words.
 Fearing that she was having a stroke, we made a mad dash to the Emergency Room.
 Four days and about a million tests later, she was diagnosed with glioblastoma multiforme.
 That’s fancy medical-speak for a “terminal brain tumor.”
 Mom was given 4 – 6 weeks to live, but we were blessed to have her with us for almost more three months.

 Our lives had upended in a matter of seconds, and I was woefully unprepared to assume a caregiving role.
 I had no idea what resources existed for my parents, what future needs she or my then-93-year-old father would have, or how I was going to help her and Dad through her illness.
 As they say, I jumped in with both feet and learned on the fly.
 That’s why I am so passionate about providing practical information and useful solutions for seniors through SeniorSafetyAdvice.com.

 I am a military wife (married to Mike – U. S. Air Force, retired, after 20 years of service) and the proud mom of two great (adult) kids.
-I’m also a breast cancer survivor, a romance author, a runner with one marathon and numerous half marathons under my running belt, and a fabric artist – which means I design and hand paint on silk.
+I’m also a breast cancer survivor, a romance author, and a runner with one marathon and numerous half marathons under my running belt.